Dcrvx2k/Unit13Project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects log files from the web servers through a harvester and outputs the data to Kibana.
-In Kibana you can run search queires for specific logs and see visualization of common log formats.
+In Kibana you can run search queries for specific logs and see visualization of common log formats.
 - Metricbeat provides system and service details on the web servers to be viewed on Kibana.
 Examples of the data from Metricbeat are CPU, memory and file system usage; inbound and outbound traffic stats; and service status.

 ### Using the Playbook